-On 25 April 1965, Maqbool and his friends crossed into Suchetgarh, a Kashmiri village inside the Indian occupied Kashmir near the Pakistani city of Sialkot, and formed the Jammu Kashmir Plebiscite Front (JKPF), they took the soil of their motherland in their hands and took an oath by it, promising to even sacrifice their lives if a need arises, two decades later, Maqbool would fulfil this promise to his motherland.
+On 25 April 1965, Maqbool and his friends crossed into Suchetgarh, a Kashmiri village inside the Indian occupied Kashmir near the Pakistani city of Sialkot, and formed the Jammu Kashmir Plebiscite Front (JKPF), they took the soil of their motherland in their hands and took an oath by it, promising to even sacrifice their lives if need arises, two decades later, Maqbool would fulfil this promise to his motherland.
 He was elected as the Publicity Secretary for this first pro-independence political organization of some significance in PaK that later gave birth to most of the pro-independence groups on the Pakistani side of LoC.
 Abdul Khaliq Ansari, the veteran pro-independence voice in Azad Kashmir and Amanullah Khan were elected president and general secretary of JKPF respectively.
 Students, traders, lawyers, and journalists also joined the group.

 JKNLF AND ARMED STRUGGLE

-For the next ten months, this group of four men recruited more people into the ranks of NLF including GM Lone (the vice president of JKPF) and on 10th June 1966, the first group of NLF members secretly crossed over to Indian-held-Kashmir.
+For the next ten months, this group of four men recruited more people into the ranks of NLF including GM Lone (the vice president of JKPF), and on 10th June 1966, the first group of NLF members secretly crossed over to Indian-held-Kashmir.
 Maqbool Bhatt, Tahir Aurangzeb, a student from Gilgit, Mir Ahmed and Kala Khan, a 1947 veteran, dropped deep in the valley while Major Amanullah and subedar Habibullah remained near the division line.
 The former were to recruit Kashmiris in Indian-controlled Kashmir for NLF while the latter were responsible for training and weapon supply.
 Maqbool Bhatt, along with three of his group members, worked underground for three months and established several guerrilla cells in Indian-controlled Kashmir.
-The Indian intelligence services found out about underground activities and started a massive operation to capture them.
+The Indian intelligence services figured out what was going on and started a massive operation to capture them.
 On 14th September 1966, Maqbool and his three associates were spotted in Kanila village of Handwara and an encounter started.
 In this encounter, Tahir Aurangzeb from Gilgit was killed and Kala Khan received injuries but not before they shot dead Amar Chand, a CID official was they had held already.